What Is a Process Server and How to Become One

-As a process server, you deliver legal documents such as notices, complaints, court summons, and subpoenas to people or defendants involved in lawsuits or court proceedings.
+As a Process Server, you deliver legal documents such as notices, complaints, court summons, and subpoenas to people or defendants involved in lawsuits or court proceedings.
 You must follow state and federal laws when serving papers to individuals.
 For example, you cannot pretend to be law enforcement or use harrassment to serve the papers.
 Some documents are recquired to be deliver personally by the server, who must identify the recipient of the document.
 Most Process Servers need to be registered.

 How to Become a Process Server

-The minimum qualifications to become a process server include having a valid driver’s license, passing a background check, and being at least 18 years old.
-Your state may require you to complete a training program or obtain a license or certification to work as a process server.
+The minimum qualifications to become a Process Server include having a valid driver’s license, passing a background check, and being at least 18 years old.
+Your state may require you to complete a training program or obtain a license or certification to work as a Process Server.
 You need to know the state and federal laws for serving papers, so attending a training program is the best way to ensure that you have the necessary knowledge and skills.
-Colleges, sheriff’s offices, and state associations offer training programs for process servers.
-You need excellent communication skills and polite manners to be a process server because people may become angry or aggressive when you serve them with legal papers.
-Learning a foreign language that’s common in your region is helpful as you may have to interact with individuals who don’t speak English.
+Colleges, sheriff’s offices, and state associations offer training programs for Process Servers.
+You need excellent communication skills and manners to be a Process Server.
+Learning a foreign language is not necessary but may be helpful in the field.

 How Are Process Servers Paid?